Cricket: India V England 3rd Test Scoreboard - UrduPoint

 Cricket: India V England 3rd Test Scoreboard

-Rajkot, (APP - UrduPoint / Pakistan Point News - 15th Feb, 2024) Scoreboard at stumps on day one of the third Test between India and England in Rajkot on Thursday:
+Rajkot, (APP - UrduPoint / Pakistan Point News - 16th Feb, 2024) Scoreboard after India's first innings on day two of the third Test against England in Rajkot on Friday:

 Y. Jaiswal c Root b Wood 10